Hrithik Roshan: 2013–present: Established actor with limited work

-In 2025, Roshan reprised his role as Major Kabir Dhaliwal in the sequel War 2 which co-starred N. T. Rama Rao Jr. and Kiara Advani.
+in 2025, Roshan reprised his role as Major Kabir Dhaliwal in the sequel War 2, which co-starred N. T. Rama Rao Jr. and Kiara Advani.
 With a budget of ₹4 billion, it is among the most expensive Indian films ever made.
 To prepare for the film, he trained in martial arts and learnt combat with a Japanese katana.
 In a negative review, a critic for Bollywood Hungama credited Roshan with salvaging an otherwise poorly-written script.
 The film emerged as a box-office bomb, which Roshan attributed to his own complacency during filming.

 He will next reprise his role as Krrish in the fourth instalment in the Krrish franchise, which will also mark his directorial debut and will be jointly produced by his father and Aditya Chopra.
 He will also star in an as yet-untitled project produced by Hombale Films, and will produce a web series titled Storm under his production company HRX Films, which will stream on Amazon Prime Video.
+He will also produce the comedy feature Mess through HRX Films in collaboration with Amazon Prime Video, marking his second partnership with the streaming platform.
+He is also set to appear as a cameo in Rajinikanth's Jailer 2 thus reuniting with him after forty years of playing his son in Bhagwaan Dada.